Willie Clark (American football)

-Willie Calvin Clark, Jr. (born January 6, 1972) is an American former professional football cornerback who played for the San Diego Chargers (1994–1996, 1998) and the Philadelphia Eagles (1997) in the National Football League (NFL).
-He was selected by the Chargers in the third round of the 1994 NFL draft.
+Willie Calvin Clark, Jr. (born January 6, 1972) is an American former professional football player who was a cornerback for the San Diego Chargers (1994–1996, 1998) and the Philadelphia Eagles (1997) in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Chargers in the third round of the 1994 NFL draft.
 He currently is the Executive Director of Secondary Education for the Manatee County School District in Manatee County, Florida.